nyacly/uiq_poc/README.md

 ### Seeded personas

-After the seed runs, list the generated user IDs so you can impersonate them via the dev cookie trick:
+After the seed runs, list the generated user records if you need to inspect seeded data or role assignments:

 ```bash
 psql "$DATABASE_URL" -c "select id, email, role from users order by email;"